 The breadth of our curriculum is designed with three goals in mind:

-We have established three key ‘Curriculum Motivators’ which will enable us to provide our children with knowledge and skills to develop into responsible, successful citizens.
+We have established two key ‘Curriculum Motivators’ which will enable us to provide our children with knowledge and skills to develop into responsible, successful citizens.
 These will be reviewed as the school cohort changes to ensure they are relevant to children in school.

 1. Global Identity: children will learn to understand their place in the world